RicoJia/ricojia.github.io/_posts/2023/2023-01-28-cpp-associative-containers.markdown

 }
 ```

+## `std::unordered_set`

+Under the hood, `unordered set` is a hash table, it can only store objects with a **hash function and equality operator**.
+Their values will be stored as keys. `unordered_map` is a hash-table plus a look up.

-In set and unordered_set, if an element already exists, insert does not do anything:
+- Insert: In set and unordered_set, if an element already exists, insert does not do anything:

 ```cpp
 #include <iostream>